 Check out our guide to Istanbul, the only city in the world that spreads across two continents.
 If you are wondering what to do and where to go, this is the best place to start so you don’t miss out on any of the good stuff.
-Learn more about what characterizes the world’s 5th most popular tourist destination, including UNESCO Heritage sites, an incredible culture and much more while staying at Radisson Blu Conference & Airport Hotel Istanbul.
+Learn more about what characterizes the world’s 5th most popular tourist destination, including UNESCO Heritage sites, an incredible culture and much more while staying at Radisson Blu Bosphorus Hotel, Istanbul.

 First, let’s get to know the two areas.
 The European side called Avrupa Yakasi, or Thrace, is part of Southeastern Europe.
 The area represents only 3% of the whole country but together with the Asian side, it’s the most populous city in Turkey, comprised by several districts: